drug-design/course/docs/chapters/molecular-similarity.md

 #### Dice and Cosine Similarity Coefficients

-Other popular similarity coefficients are the Dice and Cosine coefficients.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/dice-cosine-similarity-coefficients-5a847c23'><i class='fa fa-play' aria-hidden='true'></i></button>Other popular similarity coefficients are the Dice and Cosine coefficients.
 They both give values in the range [0;1] and while the Dice coefficient behaves monotonously with the Tanimoto coefficient the Cosine coefficient shows high correlation with it as well.
 The meaning of the binary Dice and Cosine coefficients are indicated below together with that of the binary Tanimoto coefficient.

 ![](https://media.drugdesign.org/course/molecular-similarity/dice_cosine.png){: loading=lazy }
 #### Tversky Similarity Coefficient

-While individual similarity coefficients show either symmetrical or asymmetrical behavior, they can also be written in a more general form by incorporating free parameters.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/tversky-similarity-coefficient-53d549ef'><i class='fa fa-play' aria-hidden='true'></i></button>While individual similarity coefficients show either symmetrical or asymmetrical behavior, they can also be written in a more general form by incorporating free parameters.
 A generic form of the Tanimoto and Dice coefficients (among others) is the Tversky coefficient shown below.
 The free parameters &alpha; and &beta; determine behavior of the coefficient: if they are identical, the similarity measure is symmetrical with respect to interchange of molecule A and B. In the special case of &alpha;=&beta;=1 the Tanimoto coefficient is obtained, while in the case of &alpha;=&beta;=1/2 we obtain the Dice coefficient.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer